RasaHQ/rasa/docs/tutorial_basics.rst

 missing the central piece, **stories to tell our bot what to do at which point in the dialogue**.
 There are two different ways to create stories (and you can mix them):

 - create the stories by hand, writing them directly in a file
-   - create stories using the interactive learning.
+- create stories using the interactive learning (see :ref:`tutorial_interactive_learning`).

 For this example, we are going to create the stories by writing them directly into ``stories.md``.
 But be aware, although it is a bit faster to write